NikosAlexandris/rekx/docs/index.md

 and present a steep learning curve for non-experts.
 `rekx` focuses on practical aspects of efficient data access trying to simplify these processes.

-It features simple command line tools to diagnose data structures, validate uniform chunking across files, suggest good chunking shapes and parameterise the rechunking of datasets, create and aggregate Kerchunk reference sets and time data read operations.
+It features simple command line tools to:

+- diagnose data structures
+- validate uniform chunking across files
+- suggest good chunking shapes
+- parameterise the rechunking of datasets.
+- create and aggregate Kerchunk reference sets
+- time data read operations for performance analysis

 `rekx` dedicates to practicality, simplicity, and essence.